How to Deal With a Real Estate Bidding War

 Below are things you should not do when a bidding war ensues:

-- Do not use a BAD offer to try to get more from a good offer.
+- Do not use a bad offer to try to get more from a good offer.
 I can’t tell you how many times sellers have gone to the well too many times to get more from a great buyer.
-Doing so can backfire on you, and you’ll be left with nothing.
+Doing so can backfire, and you’ll be left with nothing.
 Don’t do it!

-Unfortunately, a large percentage of real estate agents have no idea what they are doing when it comes to bidding wars on houses.
-Incompetence can cost a seller dearly when it comes to knowing how to handle multiple offers.
+Unfortunately, many real estate agents have no idea what they are doing when bidding wars on houses.
+Incompetence can cost a seller dearly if they don’t know how to handle multiple offers.

 One of the biggest myths is that a real estate agent cannot reveal information about offers on the table.
-WRONG – this is so far from the truth, and it’s what costs sellers from getting the maximum amount of money for their home all the time!
+This is so far from the truth, and it’s what prevents sellers from getting the maximum amount of money for their homes all the time!

 With permission from the seller, a real estate agent can reveal the bid amount of other offers along with any other term.
 The key phrase here is with the seller’s permission.
 A real estate agent cannot arbitrarily make this decision on their own.

-Revealing the highest offer on the table is often the best way of getting more from buyers just under the highest bidder.
+Revealing the highest offer on the table is often the best way to get more from buyers under the highest bidder.
 Never discount this tactic when in a bidding war.

-Having a bidding war of your house allows you to get the terms and conditions out of the sale you want.
-With bidding wars, you are in the driver’s seat dictating the outcome as you would like to see it unfold.
+A bidding war on your house lets you get the terms and conditions out of the sale you want.
+With bidding wars, you are in the driver’s seat, dictating the outcome as you want to see it unfold.

-Hopefully, you have enjoyed the guide on how to handle bidding wars on your house.
+Hopefully, you have enjoyed the guide on handling bidding wars on your house.

 Additional Helpful Home Selling Resources

-- Does going to the listing agent really save you money – some buyers make the mistake of going directly to the listing agent, thinking this makes sense.
-Often there can be dire consequences for putting yourself in this position.
+- Does going to the listing agent save you money – some buyers make the mistake of going directly to the listing agent, thinking this makes sense.
+Often, there can be dire consequences for putting yourself in this position.
 Learn more from the excellent article by Kevin Vitali.

-- How to sell a home from a long-distance – Without a doubt, selling a house when you are out of state can be more challenging.
-See some helpful tips from Kyle Hiscock on making this situation go more smoothly.
+- How to sell a home from a long distance—Selling a house when you are out of state can be more challenging.
+Kyle Hiscock has some helpful tips on making this situation go more smoothly.

 Use these additional resources to make intelligent decisions when buying or selling a home.

-I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge Massachusetts.

 Great article Bill!
 I appreciate the tips and pointing out that the highest offer is not always the best offer!
 Also, excellent reminder that it’s okay to reveal all offers on the table as long as you have seller approval!
 This definitely helps both buyers and sellers get what they want without wasting a lot of people’s time and money!
 Keep up the good work and providing us with valuable information!